Litoprobka/canary/README.md

 ## Overview

 The syntax is heavily inspired by the ML-family, notably Haskell.
+Whether the language is going to be strict or lazy is to be decided

 ```haskell
 type List 'a = Cons 'a (List 'a) | Nil